snehalawalekar1998/Hospital-Management/README.md

 # Microservices Platform for Hospital Solutions
 **Snehal Awalekar, Bhavna Gupta, Abhilash Chaudhary**

-## Objective
+## Inroduction
 The project aims to develop a **microservices-based Hospital Management System** that streamlines key functions like patient registration, appointment scheduling, and billing.
 Using Docker for containerization and Docker Compose for orchestration, the system ensures scalability, modularity, and real-time cloud connectivity to enhance operational efficiency and patient care in modern healthcare settings.

 ## Features
 - **Doctor Service**: Manage doctor information, including specialties, availability, and updates.